DSC-Banasthali-Vidyapith/Bharat-Darshan/README.md

 #### DISCLAIMER

-    1. Do not touch any other files (Add/Update/Delete) in any of the repositories in the parent branch.
-    2. Any type of changes should be carried out only from your local machine or personal github account.
+    1. Any type of changes should be carried out only from your local machine or personal github account.
-    3. Do not touch the following file(s)/folder(s)
+    2. Do not touch the following file(s)/folder(s)
-        - readme.md (Inside the repository.
-Your project specific readme is different.)
+        - README.md (Inside the repository.)
         - CONTRIBUTING.md - For your reference
+        - LICENSE.md
+        - CODE_OF_CONDUCT.md
         - .github folder

 ## File Structure